Winter

 3. Household Changes

-Cycles can run from 26 to 35 days, so monthly bills may vary based on the number of days.
+Cycles range from 26 to 35 days, so monthly bills may vary.

 4. Monthly Billing Cycle

-Cycles can run from 26 to 35 days, so monthly bills may vary based on the number of days.
+Cycles range from 26 to 35 days, so monthly bills may vary.

 Safeguard Your Home This Winter